 Carclew's Funding Program Coordinator is available to provide information and support for those applying for the Independent Arts Foundation Franz Kempf Printmaker Award to further develop their practice.

 The award is offered biennially.
-Applications for professional development opportunities to be pursued in 2017 are now open and will close on 15 July 2016.
-Click on the link to the right of this page to download the guidelines and application form.
+Applications for professional development opportunities to be pursued in 2017 have now closed.

 All applicants are encouraged to discuss their project proposal prior to submitting an application.
-Please contact Carclew's Funding Program Coordinator to arrange a time to meet.
-No consults will be available in the final week before the application deadline.
+No consults are available in the final week before the application deadline.

 A public information session was held at Carclew on Monday 9 May to provide key information about the award and to discuss the application process.